lilyzhng/Seed1.5-VL/README.md

 ## 📢 News
 * `2025-05-12:` We have released the [Seed1.5-VL Technical Report](./Seed1.5-VL-Technical-Report.pdf).
-* `2025-05-12`: We are extremely delighted to release the flagship Seed1.5-VL on Volcano Engine.
+* `2025-05-12`: We are extremely delighted to release the flagship Seed1.5-VL on [Volcano Engine](https://www.volcengine.com/product/doubao).
 The model id is `doubao-1-5-thinking-vision-pro-250428`.
 You can try it now!

 ## 📖 Seed1.5-VL Cookbook

-Welcome to the **Seed1.5-VL** API Cookbook!
-This collection of code samples is designed to help you get started with using the Seed1.5-VL API.
+The Seed1.5-VL cookbook is designed to help you get started with using the Seed1.5-VL API with diverse code samples.
 Our flagship Seed1.5-VL has been deployed on [Volcano Engine](https://www.volcengine.com/product/doubao).
 After obtaining your `API_KEY`, you can use the examples in this cookbook to rapidly understand and leverage the diverse capabilities of our Seed1.5-VL.

 ### Quick Start